ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 **Mint Gradient**: All `<h1>` elements have a mint gradient applied to them.
 This gradient starts off at the standard **<span class="mint">spearmint teal</span>** accent color, and then fades into the standard white text color.
 This also applies to the title on the left side of my site header.
 This adds polish and branding.

-**Header Blur**: I love [glassmorphic](https://css.glass/) blur effects, so I added a 20 pixel gaussian blur effect to my site header.
+**Header Blur**: [I love glassmorphic blur effects](/posts/liquidglass), so I added a 20 pixel gaussian blur effect to my site header.
 For performance reasons, the header is the *only* element on the site that has a significant gaussian blur.
 When I was first designing this site, I put blurs everywhere, including on the article background.
 Turns out, this makes the page really, really, really slow.
 Blurring the header adds polish, and *not* blurring anything else adds frames per second.

 **Header Nav Indicator**: The nav links in my site header glow when the current page is on their domain.
-Currently, the "Posts" nav link is glowing because you're on a post ([/posts/personalwebsite](/posts/personalwebsite)).
+Currently, the "Posts" nav link is glowing because you're on a post right now.
 On [my About page](/about), the "About" nav link glows.
 On [my Home page](/), the "Home" nav link glows.
-On my Projects page(/tags/projects), the "Projects" nav link glows.
+On my [Projects page](/tags/projects), the "Projects" nav link glows.
 This helps with readability and polish.

 **Header Birthday Mode**: On my birthday (September 13), my site header glows pinkish-orange, the title on the left side strobes between pastel red, cyan, blue, sage, orange, and pink, and the cake and party emojis (🎂🎉) are appended to the title.
 This helps with "yay its my birthday".